drone076/vue-nl2br/README.md

 ![main workflow](https://github.com/inouetakuya/vue-nl2br/actions/workflows/main.yml/badge.svg)

 A vue component which turns new lines into line breaks.
+Fixed version.

+Original library doesn't work with Webpack 5.
+Errors:
+WARNING in ./node_modules/vue-nl2br/dist/Nl2br.js 3:24-31
+Critical dependency: require function is used in a way in which dependencies cannot be statically extracted WARNING in ./node_modules/vue-nl2br/dist/index.js 6:24-31 Critical dependency: require function is used in a way in which dependencies cannot be statically extracted

+The problem in UMD module compilation.
+This issue is fixed in this fork.

 ## Why not just use CSS?